ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getPreferredCaptionsLanguages*

-Retrieves the current preferred captions languages setting as a prioritized list of ISO 639-2/B language codes.
-This list helps the player select the most suitable subtitle track based on user preferences.
-If no matching track is found, the player will attempt to select the best available option.
+Retrieves the user's preferred languages for captions, enabling a personalized viewing experience by displaying subtitles in the desired language.
+This function is essential for ensuring accessibility and convenience for multilingual users.

 ### Related Functions
-[setPreferredCaptionsLanguages](#setPreferredCaptionsLanguages) : Allows setting a prioritized list of preferred captions languages.
+[setPreferredCaptionsLanguages](#setPreferredCaptionsLanguages) : Allows users to set their preferred languages for captions.

 ### Events